-Cruiser aurora short description.
-Cruiser "Aurora" - a ship known for one shot.
+Cruiser Aurora brief description.
+The cruiser "Aurora" is a ship known for its one shot.
 Main characteristics, history of the cruiser.
 Construction and testing

 For the cause of Lenin!
 For the will of Trotsky!